 Leavening Agents

-Substances that produce gas in dough or batter, causing it to rise — including yeast, baking soda, baking powder, and mechanical methods like whipping.
+Leavening agents are substances or techniques that produce gas in dough or batter, causing it to rise — three categories: biological (yeast, sourdough), chemical (baking soda, baking powder) and mechanical (whipped eggs, creaming).

-Leavening agents fall into three broad categories: biological (yeast and bacteria), chemical (baking soda, baking powder), and mechanical (whipped eggs, creaming, lamination).
+Leavening agents in baking fall into three broad categories: biological (yeast and bacteria), chemical (baking soda, baking powder), and mechanical (whipped eggs, creaming, lamination).
 Each works differently, suits different applications, and comes with its own set of pitfalls.
-Understanding them means understanding why your bread rises, why your muffins dome, and why your soufflé collapses.

-Biological leavening relies on living microorganisms — specifically yeast — that consume sugars and produce carbon dioxide and alcohol through fermentation.
+Biological leavening relies on living microorganisms that consume sugars and produce carbon dioxide and alcohol through fermentation.
 It's the oldest form of leavening and still the foundation of virtually all bread baking.

 Commercial yeast